christophermayfield/christophermayfield/README.md

 I'm a Software Engineer based in the Inland Empire.
 I'm passionate about AI and currently working on a foundation model to assist therapists in their work.
-Feel free to reach out!
+Feel free to reach out!!!